exilesprx/zig-installer/README.md

 go build -ldflags="-X 'github.com/exilesprx/zig-install/internal/config.DefaultZigPubKey=YOUR_KEY'"
 ```

-The justfile in this project automatically reads the `ZIG_PUB_KEY` from the `.env` file if present and sets it as the default public key during build.
+The justfile in this project automatically reads the `ZIG_PUB_KEY` from the `.env` file and sets it as the default public key during build.
 This is useful when:

 1. You need to use a custom or alternate signing key for Zig binaries
 2. The upstream Zig project rotates their signing keys and the hardcoded default is outdated
-3. You're in an air-gapped environment and need to verify Zig binaries against your organization's key
-4. You're building a custom distribution of the installer with your own verification key

 ## Examples